Other Federal Agencies

 Green Building State Resource Locator.
 "Green building" refers to good design and management practices in all phases of building construction and operation to promote a healthy environment and energy efficiency.
 EnvCAP.org has developed resources to help you locate green building information, including this state resource locator.

 Building Owners and Managers Association (BOMA).
-BOMA offers several energy efficiency resources including BEEP (BOMA Energy Efficiency Program) is an online educational program that gives you the information, strategies, technologies, how-to guides and resources you need to reduce energy and costs.
+BOMA offers several energy efficiency resources including BEEP (BOMA Energy Efficiency Program), an online educational program that gives you the information, strategies, technologies, how-to guides and resources you need to reduce energy and costs.

 Databases and Tools